armandsalle/webflow-typescript-webpack/README.md

 # webflow-webpack

 This is a basic setup with Webpack and Typescript that you can use for your Webflow website.

-`jQuery` is already installed and declared as an external dependencie.
+`jQuery` is already installed and declared as an external dependency.

-By default, Webpack bundle multiple files for better performances (one file by page to avoid heavy JS load on page that doesn't need it), but you can change this in the `webpack.config.js`.
+By default, Webpack bundles multiple files for better performances (one file by page to avoid heavy JS load on a page that doesn't need it), but you can change this in the `webpack.config.js`.

-I'm using `Netlify` to build and host my code because it's easy to use, free and have serverless functions out of the box.
+I'm using `Netlify` to build and host my code because it's easy to use, free, and has serverless functions out of the box.
 Feel free to use your favorite CDN.

 ## How to use with Webflow

-⚠️ if you are using Brave as web browser or an ad blocker, you will need to disabled it.
+⚠️ if you are using Brave as a web browser or an ad blocker, you will need to disable it.
 Else it can block the fetching of the js files. ⚠️

 If you are developing the site and coding at the same time, you can just add a script tag on pages that need your code